Perspective on Visitor Management

-The number of visitors is rising and will continue to do so in the coming years (source: NBTC).
-This is positive because paying visitors are the basis for heritage conservation and management.
-But this also calls for measures to ensure a healthy balance between residents and visitors, thereby reducing the pressure on the area and enhancing liveability.
-This can be done with an integrated visitor management strategy that allows planned and future activities to be tested for desirability and feasibility, while at the same time contributing to sustainability and liveability ambitions.
+Visitor numbers are rising and are expected to continue increasing in the coming years (source: NBTC).
+This is a positive development, as paying visitors form the financial basis for the preservation and management of the site.
+However, it also calls for measures to ensure a healthy balance between residents and visitors, limiting pressure on the area and enhancing its liveability.
+This can be achieved through an integrated visitor management strategy, which allows planned and future activities to be assessed for both desirability and feasibility, while also supporting ambitions related to sustainability and liveability.
+The first measures are already being developed and implemented, including projects on parking and visitor flow management and the regional opportunity map.

 World heritage and visitor icon contributes to the liveability and development of its own environment

-The administrative task is to make optimal use of this potential to enhance liveability, preserve nature and heritage and strengthen the local economy.
-This requires an integral approach that takes into account local interests within both municipalities and makes optimal use of the regional environment and actively involved stakeholders.
-This therefore requires a vision, strategy and approach to visitor management.
+The policy challenge is to make the most of this potential to increase liveability, preserve nature and heritage, and strengthen the local economy.
+This requires an integrated approach that takes into account the interests of both municipalities, leverages the regional context, and actively involves stakeholders.
+This visitor management perspective serves as a guiding framework and is now being translated into concrete implementation projects in collaboration with these partners.

 Working from the same starting points and framework conditions, coming up with measures together

-In a series of sessions and discussions, BLOC went into depth with all stakeholders, supported by research and our experience in other areas.
-What do all stakeholders consider important and what is the role and value of the visitor?
-How can heritage remain accessible to all but limit the number of visitors (maximum 500,000)?
-How do we steer with product and price in time and space?
-How do we involve the surrounding environment and what is the role of mobility and innovation?
-This input is the basis for the vision and strategy supplemented with very concrete measures.
+In a series of workshops and in-depth discussions, BLOC engaged with all stakeholders, supported by research and our experience from other areas.
+What do the various parties see as important, and what is the role and value of the visitor?
+How can the site remain accessible to all, while limiting the number of visitors (maximum of 500,000)?
+How do we manage supply and pricing in both time and space?
+How do we involve the surrounding area, and what is the role of mobility and innovation?
+This input formed the basis for the perspective, supplemented with highly concrete measures.

 For example: